sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 new Generator(format.Standard).schemaToFile(schema /*, outDir = "target/generated-sources"*/)
 ```

-It handles properly Scala enums (avro4s too) and has some options to map the generated case classes:
+It handles properly Scala enums and has some options to map the generated case classes:

 ```scala
 val schema = new Schema.Parser().parse(